CBIIT/CancerDataServices-CDS_to_dbGaP/README.md

 # CancerDataServices-CDS_to_dbGaP
-This script will take a validated CDS submission template and create the submission input needed for dbGaP.

 This R Script takes a validated submission template for CDS v1.3.1 as input.
 It will output a set of files, SubjectConsent data set (DS) and data dictionary (dd) and SubjectSampleMapping (SSM) files.

 To run the script on a complete [CDS v1.3.1 validated submission template](https://github.com/CBIIT/CancerDataServices-SubmissionValidationR), run the following command in a terminal where R is installed for help.